aueb-wim/AccessRightModule/README.md

 # AccessRightModule
-The development of the Access right Module has continued on https://github.com/aueb-wim/OBDA repository.
+The development of the Access right Module has been continued on https://github.com/aueb-wim/OBDA repository.